The classy letters left in the Oval Office from one president to another

 BO”

 In his first sit-down interview as president, Trump told ABC News’s David Muir he appreciated the letter, saying, “It was long.
 It was complex.
 It was thoughtful.
 And it took time to do it.
 And I appreciated it.
 And I called him and thanked him.”
 Then he seemed to compare it to the ones that came before, adding, “You know, usually it’s, ‘Hey, good luck.
 Lots of luck.
 Have fun.
 Enjoy yourself.’
 Right?
 I’ve seen ’em.
 I mean it’s like I- I saw another one recently where it was sort of that.
-No, this was a very well thought out letter.”
+No, this was a very well-thought-out letter.”

-Soon, we may know whether Trump’s final thoughts for Biden will make it into the archives.
-Or not.
+Now Trump’s final thoughts for Biden will make it into the archives, too.